ibm-cloud-docs/containers/vpc_network_policy.md

 Additionally, for either VPC generation, if you create non-default security groups and attach them to your VPC, the security group rules are also applied to your worker nodes.
 To allow any incoming requests to apps in your cluster, you must add a rule to any non-default security groups to allow inbound traffic to the `30000 - 32767` node port range on your worker nodes.

+You must modify your security groups to allow inbound traffic to ports `30000 - 32767` your worker nodes, even if you allowed inbound traffic in your ACLs.
+ACLs are applied at the level of the VPC subnet, but security groups allow the necessary inbound traffic for each worker node interface.
+{: important}

 **Limitations**: Because the worker nodes of your VPC cluster exist in a service account and are not listed in the VPC infrastructure dashboard, you cannot attach a security group to your individual worker node instances.
 However, you can add rules to the default security group for the VPC, or create non-default security groups for the VPC.

 When you modify the default security group, do not remove or modify the existing default rules.
 {: important}

+For more information, see the [VPC documentation](/docs/vpc?topic=vpc-using-security-groups){: external}.

 ### Opening required ports in the console
 {: #security_groups_ui}